-"Away with Words", Lew-Ellyn's bi-monthly newspaper column, is a six time winner in the Maine Press Association's Better Newspaper Contest.
+"Away with Words", Lew-Ellyn's bi-monthly newspaper column, is a seven time winner in the Maine Press Association's Better Newspaper Contest.

 "Away with Words" appears exclusively in "The Original Irregular".

 As a storyteller, Hughes writes about love, parenting, grand-parenting, aging, and family (not only being why you are, but why you are the way you are).

 Lew-Ellyn's love of words and love of history along with her ability to pick out a single fleck of gold from the vast river of moments that flow through a day, she creates humorous, often poignant or insightful stories about Maine and its people.